 - Suitable Gifting Occasions for Plum Blossom

-Associated with the end of winter, Prunus mume symbolizes hope, resilience, perseverance, courage, and beauty’s ability to survive through adversity.
-Additionally, plum blossom symbolizes prosperity, fruitfulness, beauty, purity, and good luck.
+Associated with the end of winter, the Plum Blossom symbolizes hope, resilience, perseverance, courage, and beauty’s ability to survive through adversity.
+Additionally, plum blossom carries the meaning of prosperity, fruitfulness, beauty, purity, and good luck.
 In hanakotoba, plum blossom means elegance or loyalty.

 Family, Genus, and Taxonomy